 Distressed metal bar stools have the appearance of being weathered, aged, and antiquated.
 The shimmering luster of raw sheets or frames of metal can appear to be devoid of charm, uniqueness, and style at times.

-Thus, to lend a vintage feel to various forms of metals, you can use fine abrasives such as sandpaper and steel wool to make it distressed.
+Thus, to lend a vintage feel to various metals, you can use fine abrasives such as sandpaper and steel wool to make it distressed.

-Bar stools that are made out of distressed metal are typically found in vintage-style restaurants as well as nautical interior décor.
-They are a one-of-a-kind material choice, making them great for individuals looking to experiment with their bar stools.
+Bar stools that are made out of distressed metal are typically found in vintage-style restaurants, as well as nautical interior décor.
+They are a one-of-a-kind material choice, making them great for individuals looking to experiment with their seating design.

 Upholstered Fabric